ZhangLabGT/scDisInFact/README.md

 ```
 pip install .
 ```
+The installation takes around 10 minutes on a normal desk computer.

 ### Usage
 1. Given the input count matrix `counts` (`numpy.array` of the shape `(ncells, ngenes)`) and meta data `meta_cells` (`pandas.dataframe` of the shape `(ncells, xx)`), we first create scdisinfact dataset using